openownership/register-sources-oc/README.md

 Register Sources OC is designed for inclusion as a library for use with Open Corporates Bulk Data and API.

-There are two primary purposes for this library:
+There are four primary purposes for this library:

 - Provides a client to the Open Corporates API
 - Providing typed objects for the Open Corporates data.
 It makes use of the dry-types and dry-struct gems to specify the different object types allowed in the data returned.